 As with ‘A Hard Day’s Night’ before, once the title was agreed upon, John Lennon rose to the challenge of composing the song.
 The recording took place the day before the true title, Help!, was announced to the public.

-The basic track, comprising bass guitar, drums, acoustic 12-string guitar and electric guitar, were recorded in eight takes.
-They then recorded four takes of overdubs, including Lennon's double-tracked lead vocals, backing vocals and tambourine by Paul McCartney and George Harrison.
+The basic track, comprising bass guitar, drums, acoustic 12-string guitar and electric guitar, was recorded in eight takes.
+They then recorded four takes of overdubs, including Lennon’s double-tracked lead vocals, backing vocals and tambourine by Paul McCartney and George Harrison.

 The final overdub was Harrison’s descending guitar line, heard at the end of each chorus.